microsoft/PowerPlatformConnectors/certified-connectors/Signi/Readme.md

 Signi connector allows you to sign your documents digitally.
 Streamline your paperwork!

 ## Publisher: NETWORG
-This connector is managed and published by NETWORG
+This connector is managed and published by NETWORG.

 ## Prerequisites
 You will need the following to proceed: